 New Facility Coming Soon!

-Steady progress continues for Modoc Medical Center’s (MMC) new facility is still pushing forward and hopes to be able to deliver the project within the same schedule as when it began.
-As a reminder, the construction project has been divided into three different buildings which will be referenced throughout this article.
+The contractor for Modoc Medical Center’s (MMC) new facility is still pushing forward and hopes to be able to deliver the project within the same schedule as when it began.
+As a reminder, the construction project has been divided into three different buildings, which will be referenced throughout this article.
 Building (Bldg.)
 100 is the hospital building, Bldg.
-200 is the clinic and outpatient services building, and Bldg.
-300 is the building that will house the supplies warehouse, ambulance bays, maintenance shop, and some offices.
+200 is the Clinic and Outpatient Services building, and Bldg.
+300 is the building that will house the supplies warehouse, ambulance bays, maintenance shop and some offices.

-While physical construction continues at the current jobsite for the new facility, internal planning has commenced with all MMC’s leadership staff to ensure that all current healthcare services and support functions transition in an organized and systematic manner to the new facility.
-The coordination and planning are crucial for MMC to continue to provide healthcare services throughout the physical move to a new facility and new site.
-As this plan becomes finalized, MMC will disseminate information to the general public and impacted agencies so that everyone is aware of how the transition to the new facility will take place and where they can receive their healthcare services.
+MMC’s leadership staff is continuing to hold transition planning meetings in order to have an organized and systematic move to the new facility.
+MMC anticipates hosting several public events to give the community ample opportunity to tour the updated facility and see the completion of the project.
+As plans become finalized, MMC will disseminate information to the public and impacted agencies so that everyone is aware of how the transition to the new facility will take place and where they can receive their healthcare services.

-MMC has decided to become a smoke-free campus effective January 1, 2020.
+MMC became a smoke-free campus effective January 1, 2020.
 The purpose of adopting and implementing a smoke-free environment is to ensure all who visit and work on campus are exposed to a healthy environment.

 Smoking is the leading cause of preventable death in the United States.
 Exposure to smoking and secondhand smoke are known causes of lung disease, heart disease, and cancer.
 As a facility, we recognize the hazards caused by tobacco use and exposure to secondhand tobacco smoke.
 MMC will prohibit the use of all tobacco products, including cigarettes, smokeless tobacco or electronic cigarettes on the MMC campus or within MMC facilities, by all MMC patients and staff.